Enhancing wind field resolution in complex terrain through a knowledge-driven machine learning approach: Conclusion and future work

 \section{Conclusion and future work}

 This paper presented a neural-network-based 3D wind flow super-resolution algorithm which was successfully applied to reconstruct a simulated 3D wind field of a Norwegian coastal area with a complex topography.
 The super-resolving neural network was based on the ESRGAN \cite{Wang2019ees}, however, several modifications were made to the architecture and hyperparameters.
-The GAN architecture was improved to process unevenly spaced 3D vector fields as input, and a terrain feature extractor was incorporated to supply the GAN with high-resolution terrain information.
-Additionally, a feature dropout layer was added to the generator, and the value of complementary input information in the form of height and pressure was explored.
+The GAN architecture was improved to process unevenly spaced 3D vector fields as input, and a terrain feature extractor was incorporated to provide the GAN with high-resolution terrain information.
+In addition, a feature dropout layer was added to the generator, and the value of complementary input information in the form of height and pressure was explored.
 Moreover, major changes were made to the loss function.
-The main findings can be enumerated as follows: \begin{enumerate} \item Microscale 3D atmospheric wind flow can be well approximated by CNNs from low-resolution wind data and high-resolution terrain data even if the data is irregularly spaced vertically.
-The final generator was evaluated on a test set of wind fields with a peak signal-to-noise ratio of 47.14~db, an average length error in wind vector length of 0.24~m/s, and a relative wind speed error of 6.12\%.
-The generator outperformed trilinear interpolation by far, which scored 36.42~db, 0.80~m/s, and 18.5\% respectively.
-The model kept consistently outperforming trilinear interpolation even when the resolution enhancement was increased to $8\times8$ and $16\times16$, especially if the generator is applied on the same terrain that it was trained on.

-\item Loss functions comparing specific parts of the wind gradient of the generated and high-resolution wind fields significantly improved performance, with gains from adversarial learning being negligible in comparison.
-The perceptual loss component of the ESRGAN has been replaced by physically motivated gradient- and divergence-based loss components.
-It was proven that the physically motivated loss greatly increases the performance of the super-resolution generator, to the point where training the generator without adversarial loss did not reduce the performance.
-This motivated using a generative model over a generative adversarial model for the final model configuration.

-\item The proposed fully convolutional 3D generator with wind gradient-based loss function superresolves the near-surface 3D wind field strikingly well, both in terms of quantitative error and visual appearance. \end{enumerate}
+The main findings can be enumerated as follows: